anthonypena97/chromeios-viewportfitcover/README.md

 - download, fork, or clone repository
 - open terminal in application root directory
-- enter,`npm i`
+- enter, `npm i`
-- analyze client.ts and index.html
+- analyze `client.ts` and `index.html`
 - enter, `npm run dev` for development
 - enter, `npm run build` once complete
-- copy new bundle.js, index.html, and any public assets from dist/client/ folder
+- copy new `bundle.js`, `index.html`, and any public assets from `dist/client/` folder
 - use copied files for deployment

 ## Notes

-This application has been tested through and written for Chrome v.97, Safari v.14, iOS v.14, Safari iOs, Chrome iOs, and Instagram.
+This application has been tested through and written for Chrome v.97, Safari v.14, iOS v.14, Safari iOS, Chrome iOS, and Instagram.
 This application is responsive to both Desktop and Mobile use cases.

 ## License